need4swede/wiki-go/data/documents/getting-started/installation/document.md

 | **iPhone / iPad** | iOS or iPadOS 16 or later |
 | **Mac** | TBD |
 | **Media server** | Jellyfin 10.10+ or Emby 4.9.5+ (beta) |

-Neptune's app experience is backend-agnostic.
-Jellyfin is the primary backend, and Emby support is available while its capability coverage continues to expand.
-Plex and additional backends remain planned.

 ## Apple TV